Achilles: In Greek tragedy

 The Greek tragedian Aeschylus wrote a trilogy of plays about Achilles, given the title Achilleis by modern scholars.
-The tragedies relate the deeds of Achilles during the Trojan War, including his defeat of Hector and eventual death when an arrow shot by Paris and guided by Apollo punctures his heel.
+The tragedies relate the deeds of Achilles during the Trojan War, including his defeat of Hector and eventual death.
 Extant fragments of the Achilleis and other Aeschylean fragments have been assembled to produce a workable modern play.
 The first part of the Achilleis trilogy, The Myrmidons, focused on the relationship between Achilles and chorus, who represent the Achaean army and try to convince Achilles to give up his quarrel with Agamemnon; only a few lines survive today.
 In Plato's Symposium, Phaedrus points out that Aeschylus portrayed Achilles as the lover and Patroclus as the beloved; Phaedrus argues that this is incorrect because Achilles, being the younger and more beautiful of the two, was the beloved, who loved his lover so much that he chose to die to avenge him.
+In the last play, The Phrygians, Priam begged Achilles for the return of his son's body.

 The tragedian Sophocles also wrote The Lovers of Achilles, a play with Achilles as the main character.
 Only a few fragments survive.

-Towards the end of the fifth century BCE, a more negative view of Achilles emerges in Greek drama; Euripides refers to Achilles in a bitter or ironic tone in Hecuba, Electra, and Iphigenia in Aulis.
+Towards the end of the fifth century BC, a more negative view of Achilles emerges in Greek drama; Euripides refers to Achilles in a bitter or ironic tone in Hecuba, Electra, and Iphigenia in Aulis.

 Other contemporary tragedians, such as Astydamas, wrote works on Achilles that are completely lost today.